MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 •	Performance optimization on CPU device

-•	The following operations are currently not supported in the the beta release.
+•	The following operations are currently not supported in the beta release.

-> Gradient as symbolic ops, Masking on recurrent layer, Padding with non-specified shape (to use cntk backend in keras with padding, please specify a well-defined input shape), Convolution with dilation, Randomness op across batch axis, few backend apis such as reverse, top_k, ctc, map, foldl, foldr etc.
+> Gradient as symbolic ops, Masking on recurrent layer, Padding with non-specified shape (to use the CNTK backend in Keras with padding, please specify a well-defined input shape), Convolution with dilation, Randomness op across batch axis, few backend APIs such as reverse, top_k, ctc, map, foldl, foldr, etc.